How to Make a Low Ceiling Look Higher? Top Expert Insights

 Once you’re locked into the Magic Kingdom’s Portrait Chamber with no visible exit, the room seems small and claustrophobic—or does it?
 When the room goes dark and then illuminated spooky pictures start to stretch, your eyes are drawn up.
 Was the ceiling always that high?

 How about those mirrored fun house mazes where every “hallway” leads to a dead end?
 You were sure you knew the way out but your eyes deceived you time and time again.
+If you’ve always wanted soaring vaulted ceilings but felt stuck with flat, low or moderate room heights, you can apply the same principles to visually make your room ceiling look higher.

+Uncover the ceiling’s architectural framework.
 This modern, urban style eliminates the ceiling covering and leaves exposed pipes and ductwork.
 In addition to providing more overall headroom, the bare ceiling will give the room a more open feel.

-Remove crown molding
+Remove crown moulding

 Install flush-mounted lights